-There are numerous clubs on campus that USAC students are invited to partake in; however, you may not notice much student activity on campus during the summer.
+There are numerous clubs on campus that USAC students are invited to partake in.
+Joining these clubs offers you another way to meet local Thai students.

 There is a gym located on campus that students will have access to.
+Basketball.

-Basketball, volleyball, badminton, tennis, and pingpong are some of the most popular games students play.
+volleyball, badminton, tennis, and pingpong are some of the most popular games students play.
 There is also a popular park near campus that offers paved trails and outdoor exercise equipment.

-Things to do in the community
+Things to Do in the Community

-Nimman Haemin Street is a popular area in Chiang Mai.
+Nimman Haemin Street is a popular area of Chiang Mai.
 There are plenty of restaurants and shops available and many students spend their evening here.

-The night market is a sprawling tourist market with a carnival-like atmosphere.
+The night market is a sprawling tourist market with a carnival like atmosphere.
 You will be able to find trinkets and handmade crafts from wood, soap, honey, silver and silk.
 The markets can be very crowded so be sure to take care of your personal belongings.